top of page

 NEA: Our Town

-We provide Our Town projects with cultural asset mapping, community planning, and technical assistance.
+We have provided Our Town project grantees with cultural asset mapping, community planning, and technical assistance.